Skip to main content

 • The original hard copy may be destroyed after these verifications have been completed

-• Review your imaged records annually to ensure the files are still viable
+• Review your digitized records annually to ensure the files are still viable

 Resolution Settings

-• Records must be imaged at a resolution of at least 200 dots per inch (dpi), but 300 dpi is recommended for documents that contain type font of six point or larger
+• Records must be digitized at a resolution such that all of the content is legible, but 300 dpi is recommended for documents that contain type font of six point or larger

 • For documents with a type font smaller than six point, scanning resolution must be adequate to ensure that no detail is lost